All Episodes

 You might be able to take somebody who's blind and have them see.

-We're presented with some information and some of us are faster than others at correlating that information.
+We're presented with some information, and some of us are faster than others at correlating that information.

 Imagine if you had human beings capable of correlating information at the speed of a computer.

-Then you have a super race.
+And you have a super brace.

 Well, what you have is you have a future in which science fiction writers are in big trouble because we write characters that are knowable to the audiences today.

-And how do you write logically about a character like that?
+And how do you write logically about a character like that who's smarter than you are?

 Well, again, let me drag you back a little bit.